RockLib/RockLib.Logging/docs/Tracing.md

+---
+sidebar_position: 17
+---

 # Enable Tracing For Troubleshooting

 It is possible for an implementation of `ILogProvider` to throw an exception in its `WriteAsync` method (in fact implementations should throw any exception instead of catching and handling it).
 If an exception is thrown, it will caught by the log processor, passed to the logger's `ErrorHandler`, and if a `TraceSource` exists with the name "rocklib.logging", a trace event is sent to it.

 In addition, if the `TraceSource` is defined and is tracing is at `Information`, a trace event is sent for each successful log processing.

-In order to set such a `TraceSource`, add this to your configuration:
+## To set a _TraceSource_, add this to your configuration:

 ```json
 "RockLib.Diagnostics": {